What requirements must natural ingredients for health products comply with to be allowed on the European market?

 Established ingredients for food supplements are listed in the Novel Food Catalogue, the Union List and the botanical list for food supplements.
 If your natural ingredients are not listed here, then you must register them for use.
 Natural ingredients not sold in Europe before 1997 fall under the EU’s Novel Food legislation.
 If this applies to your natural ingredients, you must have documentation, as well as safety and labelling approval, before they can be used in food supplements.

-You must also provide toxicological, microbiological and allergenic-property data.
+You must also provide data on toxicological, microbiological and allergenic properties.
 The new Novel Food Regulation came into force in January 2018.
 It is important that you follow this regulation.
+Ensuring food safety for consumers is extremely important to the EU, with EU regulation concerning food safety expected to become stricter in the coming years.

 - You must comply with EU food supplement legislation and the European General Food Law at all times.